nosliwes/textonix-api/README.md

 The result is a string value of the recoginized intent.

 There are four possible intents, <b>finance</b>, <b>trade</b>, <b>inventory</b>, or <b>stop</b>.

+### Deployment

+A testing endpoint is deployed to https://textonix-api.azurewebsites.net/